dcnewman/slicing/README.md

 When launched, the server

 1. Enables logging to the desired logging service.
-2. Connects to the configured Mongo DB.
+2. Connects to the configured Mongo DB server.
 Failure to connect is treated as critical error.
 3. Connects to the SQS queues, creating them if necessary.
-4. Enters the event loop, waiting for slicing requests to process.
+4. Enters an event loop, waiting for slicing requests to process.

 ## SQS queues